FDEP Withdraws Rule That Would Have Allowed More Toxic Chemicals in Florida’s Waters After Challenges

 What have we done so far?

-For more information Miami Waterkeeper's actions to fight this rule change, you can download our press release HERE.
+For more information Miami Waterkeeper's actions to fight the original proposed rule, you can download our press release HERE.

 How can you help?